- What is Dilated Cardiomyopathy in Dogs?

-Has your dog ever been diagnosed with dilated cardiomyopathy or DCM in dog disorder?
+Has your dog ever been diagnosed with dilated cardiomyopathy (DCM) dog disorder?
 Dilated cardiomyopathy in dogs is a health condition that affects some breed of dogs.
 If the condition is not diagnosed and treated early, it will lead to congestive heart failure.

 Heart disease is one of the leading causes of death in the United States.
 It is a disease that most humans constantly worry about.
 Heart disease is often associated with old age and can result in death if it is not diagnosed and treated properly.

-Dogs are different from human beings.
-There are many health conditions that affect dogs.
+Dogs are fairly different from human beings, there are many health conditions that affect dogs.
 The leading causes of death in dogs include cancer, viruses (Distemper and Parvo), and other factors.
 Cardiomyopathy in dogs is also one of the leading causes of death in dogs.

 Human beings can reduce the risk of heart disease.
 They can do this by getting more exercise, watching their diet and taking proper medication.
 With dogs, it is often tough to tell if they are at risk of heart disease.